MicrosoftDocs/visualstudio-docs/docs/modeling/what-s-new-for-design-in-visual-studio.md

 ## UML designers have been removed

-The UML designers have been removed Visual Studio.
+The UML designers have been removed from Visual Studio.

 * UML diagrams are now presented as XML files
 * The UML Model Explorer no longer exists